box/developer.box.com/content/guides/tooling/cli/quick-start/0-index.md

 This guide will take you through the following steps.

-1. Create and configure a JWT application
+1. Create, configure, and authorize a Box application
-2. App authorization
+2. Install and configure the CLI
-3. CLI installation
+3. Run commands with the CLI
-4. CLI configuration to point to application created in step 1
-5. Confirm configuration and user associated with Access Token
-6. Building commands and using help feature
-7. Option flags and bulk commands
-8. Examples by use case
+4. Next steps

 <Next>
   I am ready to get started